Patterns, Outcomes, and Complications of Postoperative Analgesia in Major Gynecologic Surgery

 • Muhammad Aslam Assistant Professor, Department of Community & Family Medicine, Akhtar Saeed Medical College, Rawalpindi Pakistan

-• Reema Gul Registrar, Department of Obstetrics and Gynecology, Gyne B Unit, Mardan Medical Complex/MTI, Mardan Pakistan
+• Reema Gul Registrar, Department of Obstetrics & Gynecology, Gyne B Unit, Mardan Medical Complex/MTI, Mardan Pakistan

 Keywords: